-Fact: Most people finish filling out their FAFSA in less than one hour.
-Sixty minutes of your time can pay off in a big way - free money for college!
+Fact: Most people finish filling out their FAFSA in less than thirty minutes.
+Thirty minutes of your time can pay off in a big way - free money for college!
 If it's a renewal or you're an independent student who doesn't need to provide parents' information, it can take even less time.